Novel regular black holes: geometry, source and shadow

 Based on the description above, we first need to know the radius of the photon sphere in order to calculate the shadow radius of our black hole.
 The equation for the radius of the photon sphere can be obtained by substituting $w(r)=1-\frac{b_0^2r^2}{(r^2+g^2)^2}$ in equation (\ref{eq43}), which gives,

 where we use our special parametrization $g^{2}=m^{2}b_{0}^{2}$.
-The above expression represents a cubic algebraic equation in the variable $r_{ph}^2$.
+When $m=0$, i.e. $g=0$ and $b_0\neq 0$ (the singular geometry) the photon sphere is at $r_{ph}= {\sqrt 2}b_0$.
+For $m\neq 0$, the above expression represents a cubic algebraic equation in the variable $r_{ph}^2$.
 To analyse the characteristics of the roots, it is convenient to express the cubic equation in $r_{ph}^2$ in the {\em depressed cubic form} and examine its discriminant.
 We have checked (not shown here) through plots that the discriminant of the cubic equation turns out to be positive or equal to zero for values of $m^2$ within the range of $0$ to $0.296$.
 This observation provides confirmation that there are three distinct real roots for $r_{ph}^2$ within the specified range of $m^2$.
 Hence, within the specified interval of $m^2$, it is possible to obtain two positive real roots, two negative real roots, and two imaginary roots for $r_{ph}$.
 We take into consideration the two real positive roots as potential candidates for the photon sphere since they lie inside the domain of coordinates.
 An unstable circular orbit may now be found at one of these two roots by performing a stability analysis on the effective potential, which is defined as,

 Here $L$ is the angular momentum of the photon.
 Let us say $\Bar{r}_{ph}$ is the location of the unstable circular orbit.
 Hence, the shadow radius from eq.(\ref{eq42}) becomes;